Equivariant Hodge polynomials of heavy/light moduli spaces: Introduction

 also extends to a map $\Delta: \Lambda[[u,v]] \to \Lambda^{(2)}[[u,v]]$.
 There are two plethysm operations $\circ_1, \circ_2$ defined on $\Lambda^{(2)}$, and these extend to $\Lambda^{(2)}[[u, v]]$ by

 for $\{i,j\} = \{1,2\}$ and $q \in \{u, v\}$.
 See Section \ref{SymmetricBackground} for more details and references on symmetric functions and the Frobenius characteristic.

-The main contribution of this paper are the following formulas, which encode the combinatorial relationships between the generating functions defined above. \begin{customthm}{A} Let $h_n \in \Lambda$ denote the $n$th homogeneous symmetric function.
-For $f \in \Lambda^{(2)}[[u, v]]$ set
+The main contributions of this paper are the following formulas, which encode the combinatorial relationships between the generating functions defined above. \begin{customthm}{A} Let $h_n \in \Lambda$ denote the $n$th homogeneous symmetric function.
+For $f \in \Lambda[[u, v]]$ set

 Then we have and